metamesh/metamesh.org/content/english/standalone/more.md

 : WPA2 and WPA3 are the most commonly used methods for protecting access to a WiFi network.
 WPA2-personal is what most people use in their homes, and allows for all devices to join with a single password, or Pre-Shared Key (PSK).
 WPA2-Enterprise is typically found in a business or school network, where a unique username and password is used instead of a shared password.
 WPA3 is part of the new WiFi 6 standard, and further improves the security of a wireless network.

 802\.11
 : 802.11 refers to the wireless standards that we know as WiFi, such as 802.11n or 802.11ac.
-A few years ago, the WiFi Alliance renamed the major wireless standards into the much more friendly WiFi 4, WiFi 5, and WiFi 6.
+A few years ago, the WiFi Alliance renamed the major wireless standards into the more friendly WiFi 4, WiFi 5, and WiFi 6.
 WiFi 6 is the latest version of the 802.11 standard.

 ## Frequently Asked Questions